vinas94/RainAustralia/README.md

 - all of the metadata (such as loss/accuracy curves) is stored in [wandb](https://wandb.ai/vinas/RainAustralia):

 <img src="./Plots/wandb.png">
 <br>

 ## Report

 ### Motivation
 <div align="justify">
 This data is of a time series nature.
 It is reasonable to assume that the weather inhibits patterns over several days therefore modelling this data with a model built for sequential data could work.
 A single layer LSTM Neural Network is chosen as it is widely used and is often successful.
 </div>

 ### Data transformation & LSTM settings

 <div align="justify">
 The data needs to be reshaped to fit the LSTM input requirements.
 First, the dataset is split by city.
-Then, arrays of lenght 7 are created, containing the 7-day history of all 22 features prior to the target.
+Then, arrays of length 7 are created, containing the 7-day history of all 22 features prior to the target.
 These arrays are then stacked into a tensor of shape [N, 7, 22] where N represents the total number of observations.
 This is done for both training and test data.
 The chosen LSTM architecture is simple - a single layer with 5 hidden nodes.
 The output then goes through a ReLu activation function and finally into a dense linear layer with one output neuron.
 A sigmoid function is then applied in order to get the prediction.
 Binary Cross Entropy is used as the loss function for training.
 The network is trained for 500 epochs in batches of 1024 while keeping track of the loss values and the performance metrics.
 </div>

 ### Results
 <div align="justify">
 There were 5 different model runs in total.
-Each run was a slight modification of the previous one in effort to improve performance.
+Each run was a slight modification of the previous one in an effort to improve performance.
 Two of these runs (lively-voice-2 - the baseline and autumn-gorge-4 - the best run) are described below.
 </div>

 #### Base run